 My second theory relates to how much XP you average per week.
 I’ve found that the more I try to keep up with the other users, the harder my league is the following week.
 But whenever I take my foot off the gas, my league the following week is less competitive.

-Again, these are just theories, but they are definitely worth keeping in mind as you hunt down the Legendary achievement!
+Again, these are just theories, but they are definitely worth keeping in mind as you hunt down the Unrivaled achievement!

 This one isn’t too difficult, but you won’t be able to unlock it instantly.